-When the well fractures modelling type is complex and when the "Individual properties" can be input, the individual properties, the "fracture opening time", can be specified for each fracture.
+When the well fractures modelling type is set to "complex" and the "Individual properties" can be input, each fracture can be re-fracked at its individual "fracture opening time".

 In this case, the initial grid includes all the fractures and they are activated according to the "opening time" attributed to each one.